BehindTheMusicTree/audiometa/CONTRIBUTING.md

 **Virtual environment requirement:** Pre-commit hooks now explicitly require the virtual environment (`.venv`) to exist.
 If the virtual environment is not found, hooks will fail with a clear error message.
 This prevents using system-installed tools that may have broken shebangs or incorrect versions.
 The `check-tool-versions` hook automatically adds `.venv/bin` to PATH if VIRTUAL_ENV is not set (handles VS Code Source Control commits), and all Python tool hooks use a wrapper script that ensures venv tools are used.

-**Version enforcement:** A validation hook automatically checks that your installed tool versions (ruff, isort, mypy, docformatter) match those in `pyproject.toml`.
+**Version enforcement:** A validation hook automatically checks that your installed tool versions (ruff, isort, mypy, pydocstringformatter) match those in `pyproject.toml`.
 If there's a mismatch, pre-commit will fail with clear instructions to fix it.
 This ensures consistency between local development, pre-commit hooks, and CI.

 **Exception:** prettier (for Markdown formatting) is a Node.js tool and uses an external repository with a pinned version - it's the only tool not managed through `pyproject.toml`.